bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h2 id="ch3-00-obj">3.00 Learning Objectives</h2>

--   Use **jQuery** syntax to target and manipulate DOM elements on a web page.
+-   Use <b>jQuery</b> syntax to target and manipulate DOM elements on a web page.

--   Use the built-in **jQuery** effects library to create animations on the web page.
+-   Use the built-in <b>jQuery</b> effects library to create animations on the web page.

 -   Apply best practices when working with scripts.